YYZmadrid/CS231n/README.md

 # CS231n
-Homework and note for the Standford course CS231n
+Homework and note for Stanford course CS231n